 Medical Uses For Creatine

-Some research finds that creatine may do more than make muscles stronger.
-Before using creatine health issues talk to your doctor first.
-Never use creatine supplements in place of medications to treat a health condition.
-That said, here is a list of medical issues that creatine has been studied for:
+Some research finds that the supplement may do more than make muscles stronger.
+Before using it for health issues talk to your doctor first.
+Never use supplements in place of medications to treat a health condition.
+That said, here is a list of medical issues that the supplement has been studied for:

 - Gyrate Atrophy.
-Gyrate atrophy is a rare genetic degenerative eye disorder that can result in nearsightedness, night blindness and cataracts.
-Some research notes creatine might help this condition.
+Gyrate atrophy is a rare genetic degenerative eye disorder that can result in nearsightedness, night blindness, and cataracts.
+Some research notes it might help this condition.

 - Congestive Heart Failure.
 Congestive heart failure results when the heart can no longer pump enough blood to sustain normal activities.
 People with this condition usually become tired and short of breath during activity.
 Some studies have found that creatine may improve the way people with congestive heart failure deal with the stress of exercise.

 - Arthritis.
 At least one study has noted that creatine + exercise reduced arthritis joint stiffness more than exercise alone.

 - Cholesterol Reduction.
 Preliminary evidence hints that several weeks of 5 grams per day may help lower cholesterol, LDL (bad cholesterol) and triglyceride levels in some people.
 It's effects are less powerful than cholesterol-lowering medications.
 That said, there is more evidence that losing weight can reduce cholesterol levels than taking this supplement.